AgentAnmolIN/Anmol-Sharma-Repository/README.md

 #### Section 2 Tasks

 1. Run 'picorv32a' floorplan using OpenLANE flow and get the Output
-2. Calculate die area
+2. Calculate the area of a die
 3. Load floorplan in Magic tool and explore it
 4. Run 'picorv32a' design placement using OpenLANE flow and get the output.
 5. Load placement in Magic tool and explore it

-1. Run 'picorv32a' floorplan using OpenLANE flow and get the Output
+>>> Run 'picorv32a' floorplan using OpenLANE flow and get the Output

 1. Go to Openlane Directory